coreinfrastructure/best-practices-badge/doc/implementation.md

     The system is designed to be easily scalable (just add more worker processes), so we can quickly purchase additional computing resources to handle requests if needed.
+    The system is currently deployed to Heroku, which imposes a hard time limit for each request; thus, if a request gets stuck (say during autofill by a malevolent actor who responds very slowly), eventually the timeout will cause the response to stop and the system is ready for another request.
     We plan to use a CDN (Fastly) to provide cached values of badges, which are the most resource-intense kind of request, and even for the read-only version of project data.
 As long as the CDN is up, even if the